 pass

 Connectivity guarantee: The binary tree structure means every room connects to its sibling.
-No flood fill needed.
-Corridors follow the tree.
+No flood fill needed -- corridors follow the tree.

 Build this yourself with the BSP Dungeons tutorial →